micahdbak/yell/README.md

-# Yell Peer-To-Peer Network Protocol
+# Yell and Whisper

-A simple peer-to-peer network protocol library using POSIX threads and sockets.
+Yell is a simple peer-to-peer network protocol library using POSIX threads and sockets.

-# Mountain Madness 2023 Submission

-Whisper, a simple game created as an example of the yell peer-to-peer (p2p) network, was created as a submission to the mountain madness 2023 hackathon.
+Whisper, a simple game created as an example of the yell peer-to-peer (p2p) network, was created as a submission to the Mountain Madness 2023 Hackathon.
 This hackathon is organized by the <a href="https://sfucsss.org">CSSS</a> at <a href="https://sfu.ca">SFU</a>.

+<iframe width="720px" height="405px" src = "https://www.youtube.com/watch?v=7cDjeojIczM"></iframe>

 ## Lost in Translation